Techtonica/curriculum/data-structures/deque.md

     return this.items[this.count - 1];
   }

+  //Check if empty
   isEmpty() {
     return this.count - this.lowestCount == 0;
   }

+  //Get the size
   size() {
     return this.count - this.lowestCount;
   }

+  //Clear the deque
   clear() {
     this.items = {};
     this.count = 0;